Documentation

 customDisplays.target.paintingFormatstring[]No

-Clover supports IIIF content search v2.
+Clover supports IIIF Content Search v2.
 In order to display content search in the information panel, add a content search service to the manifest.

 {